JoshMJohnson/Discord_Themes/README.md

 </div>

-    *** Discord updates may require 'Better Discord' to be reinstalled ***
+    *** Discord updates may require 'Better Discord' to be reinstalled periodically ***

     1a.)
 Download 'Discord' from Google

     1b.)
 Download 'Better Discord' from Google

     1c.)
+Download css file of desired theme

+    1ca.)
+Download one of my files using link next to preview

-Download css file of desired theme from 'Better Discord' website from 'Themes' tab
+    1cb.)
+Download from 'Better Discord' website from 'Themes' tab

     2.)
 Open normal discord